About the School of Computer Science and Mathematics

 Our mathematicians are involved in a variety of pure, applied and statistical research projects.
 This research work is highly respected, as witnessed by the latest external assessment of research, and invigorates our teaching.
 We aspire to pass on that enthusiasm for mathematics to our students.

-In Computing, we offer both Single Honours Computer Science and Combined Honours Computer Science courses, with the Combined Honours course allowing you to study Computer Science with a second subject.
+In Computer Science, we offer both Single Honours Computer Science and Combined Honours Computer Science courses, with the Combined Honours course allowing you to study Computer Science with a second subject.
 We also offer computer science courses with an international year or a work placement year as well as an Integrated Master’s (MComp).

 We pride ourselves on the quality of our staff.
 We have a strong commitment to providing educational programmes with high impact and value, and a number of staff are nationally recognised for their teaching as Fellows or Senior Fellows of the Higher Education Academy.